Do you DBS (Disclosure & Barring Service) or security check your volunteers?

 What type of activities can my school get involved in if I register?

 When both schools and volunteers register, they are asked to select what activities they would like to engage in.
-These include a range of ‘In School’ (Career Insights, What’s my Line? assembly) and ‘Outside School’ (Workplace visits) activities.
+These include a range of ‘In School’ (Career Insights, What’s my Line? assembly) and ‘Outside School’ (Workplace visits) activities, as well as virtual adaptations of these activities.
 ‘Career Insights’ is the most common activity for both schools and volunteers and can include anything from assembly talks to workshops, speed networking to classroom chats.

 Where is Primary Futures operating?